 Watershed planning can be effective only if the goals, tasks and other plan elements are monitored and reviewed on a regular basis to assess progress and compliance.
 Concrete steps must be taken up front to ensure that monitoring takes place during the plan’s anticipated “lifespan” of 10 years.

 To meet this important consideration the Little Manistee Watershed Conservation Council (LMWCC) is designated as the entity to oversee implementation and assess progress in meeting the goals of the WMP.
 The LMWCC has been in existence for more than 20 years and has demonstrated the ability both to sustain its own operations and to oversee multiple projects.
 On an annual basis the LMWCC will conduct an open meeting to review progress on the implementation tasks and prioritize tasks for the next year and beyond.
-The council will report its progress as appropriate to the community and to the MDEQ.
+The council will review progress each year at its annual meeting, and report as appropriate to the community and to the MDEQ.

+Because of the many facets of the plan and the number of partners involved, the Steering Committee recommends that a person be hired to assist with plan implementation.
+LMWCC will work with other partners to determine the amount of paid hours necessary and to seek grant funding for that purpose.
+Since LMWCC is a 100 percent volunteer organization, it is anticipated that another partner – likely a conservation district or existing non-profit – will act as the fiduciary to hire or contract with the implementation worker.

 Evaluation Criteria and Milestones